-“Faster than thought!” reflected Dr. Smeaton, sitting in Obama Lunar Base.
-A screen showed a scene on Earth, a pubescent girl with protruding teeth connected to electrical equipment.
+“Faster than light!” reflected Dr. Smeaton, sitting in Obama Lunar Base.
+A screen showed a scene on Earth, a pubescent girl with protruding teeth, connected to electrical equipment.
+“Ready?”

 The girl, Tibby, nodded.

 Smeaton pressed a button.
 A random number appeared behind him, occluded by a metal plate.

 The plate slid up, revealing the number seven.